Fredrick McGhee: Religious views

 After moving to Saint Paul, McGhee converted from Baptism to Catholicism at a time when the vast majority of African Americans were Protestants.
 McGhee admired Archbishop John Ireland's anti-racist views.
 McGhee joined Ireland in the founding of St Peter Claver Catholic Church, a parish in Saint Paul which exists to this day.
 McGhee later participated in the Colored Catholic Congresses led by Daniel Rudd.

-Paragraph
+Death

 McGhee died in 1912, at age 50, of complications from a blood clot.
 He is buried, with his wife and daughter, in Calvary Cemetery in St. Paul.
 McGhee was honored by his friend Du Bois, who wrote in an obituary for McGhee:"McGhee was not simply a lawyer...
 He was a staunch advocate of democracy, and because he knew by bitter experience how his own dark face had served as excuse for discouraging him and discriminating unfairly against him, he became especially an advocate of the rights of colored men."